How, Where and What to Sell

 If you have space in your driveway you can rent it to people to store their caravan or boat.

 Another option, if you are near offices or tourist attractions, is you could rent it as a car space for a regular price.
-This worked well in major cities for me.

-Or if you have a caravan on your driveway, you can rent it out for people to use either to pick up and take elsewhere or as accommodation at your place.
+If you have a caravan on your driveway, you can rent it out for people to use either to pick up and take elsewhere or as accommodation at your place.

 Camplify, Airbnb and similar sites are great for that.